Wealthify doesn't support your browser

 But you now have a couple of options available to you here.

-As you already have a Child Trust Fund, you could continue to add money to it.
-Currently, you can add the same amount as a Junior ISA - up to £9,000 a year (subject to change).
-But, unlike a Junior ISA, the year runs between your child’s birthdays.
-This means that, for example, you could add £9,000 when they are 8 and then this limit resets on their 9th birthday.
+But, unlike a Junior ISA (where the allowance resets at the start of the new tax year on 6th April), the year runs between your child’s birthdays.
+This means that, for example, you could add 9,000 when they are 8 and then this limit resets on their 9th birthday.
 If you don’t use the whole allowance, it disappears and can’t be carried forward.

-Alternatively, you could choose to transfer a CTF to a Junior ISA.
-And you don’t have to stick with the option you chose when you opened the CTF.
 So, if you initially picked the cash option, but would rather open up the potential of stocks and shares, then you can transfer to a Junior Stocks and Shares ISA.

 Why move a Child Trust Fund to a Junior ISA?

 Child Trust Funds and Junior ISAs offer the same tax perks and have the same annual allowances.
 So why switch?
+Facts such as low interest rates and the fact that some CTF providers’ investment management charges have crept up could diminish the returns seen on your child’s savings.

 Robo-investors, like Wealthify, offer even more benefits with low management fees and a wide range of investment styles and even Ethical Plans that allow you to invest in companies who aim to have a positive impact on the environment and/or society.
-There’s an array of options available to you, with many providing better rates4, improved benefits, or lower fees and make transferring out of a CTF quite appealing.

 There are also ease-of-use benefits, such as online access and dashboards that allow you to keep track of your child’s savings or investments.